JacobDevelopment/J-SWAPI/readme.md

 <h1>J-SWAPI</h1>
-<p>J(ava)-SWAPI, this is an API for <a href="https://swapi.dev/">SWAPI</a> written completely in java.
+<p>J(ava)-SWAPI, this is a helper library for <a href="https://swapi.dev/">SWAPI</a> written completely in java.
 It allows you to retrieve data from the Star Wars API for any applications in need of Star Wars data.</p>

 <h1>Dependencies</h1>
 <ul>